Subscribe to updates

 Open Council Network is an independent organisation.
 We report on Tower Hamlets and are not the council.
 About us

-Audit Planning and Past Audits
+Audit Planning and Progress

-The committee received an update from Deloitte regarding the outstanding audits for the 2020/21, 2021/22, and 2022/23 financial years.
-Jonathan Gooding of Deloitte explained that due to the time constraints imposed by the government's backstop
+The committee received updates from the council's external auditors, Deloitte and EY, regarding the audit planning for the 2020/21 to 2023/24 financial years.
+Deloitte confirmed that due to the backstop provisions

-Internal Audit and Anti-Fraud Progress
+Internal Audit and Anti-Fraud Update

 Risk Management

-The committee reviewed the Corporate Risk Register, which had increased to 15 risks with the addition of Community Cohesion
+The committee reviewed the Corporate Risk Register, which had increased to 15 risks, with the addition of Community Cohesion,

-(LPG0036), People First Transformation
+People First Transformation,

-(LPG0037), and Civil Contingencies
+and Civil Contingencies.

-(PLC0023) and Protection of Freedoms Act
+and the Protection of Freedoms Act

 Audit Committee Work Plan